Fairfax’s Rigorous Sperm Donor Requirements

-The screening process is intentionally designed to be rigorous and exclude any applicant that does not meet our industry leading standards.
-Less than 1% of donor applicants are accepted by Fairfax Cryobank.
+The screening process is intentionally designed to be extensive and excludes any applicant that does not meet our industry-leading standards.

-- repeated physical exams and infectious disease testing are ongoing while donors are active.
+- Ongoing physical and infectious disease testing while donors are active

 Each sperm specimen submitted for analysis is evaluated for volume, pH, count, motility, progression, viability, abnormality and white blood cells.
 The specimens are frozen and subsequently thawed for post-thaw analysis.
 Any applicant whose sperm specimen does not meet the minimum post-thaw standard of 20 million total motile cells/ml is excluded from the screening process.